 The Haschberg variety of black elderberry (Sambucus nigra), grown mainly in Central Europe, is an especially powerful plant because of its exceptional growing conditions: rich, fertile soils and peak elevations.
 This is the only kind of black elderberry used in all of Sambucol's products, like our Black Elderberry Syrups.

-The Key to Elderberry Benefits: Antioxidants
+The Key to Elderberry Goodness: Antioxidants

 You probably already know that antioxidants are important for your health.
 But do you know why?
 Without getting too scientific, antioxidants help fight free radicals, which can cause damage to the cells in your body when left unchecked.